venilnoronha/venilnoronha.github.io/about/index.md

 projects, [Spring Cloud Config Server MongoDB](https://github.com/spring-cloud-incubator/spring-cloud-config-server-mongodb), to Pivotal's Spring Cloud Incubator.

-I'm very passionate about Distributed Systems, Cloud Computing, Microservices, Scalability, Fault Tolerance, High Availability and Software Architecture.
+I'm very passionate about Service Mesh, Distributed Systems, Cloud Computing, Microservices, Scalability, Fault Tolerance, High Availability and Software Architecture.
 I'm also greatly enthusiastic about Open Source Software, so if you have a cool idea and are looking for someone to collaborate with, feel free to hit me up on hello AT venilnoronha DOT io.